 There are two primary use cases for Gravity:

-of Kubernetes resources within an organization or may also contain other
+Application Bundles may contain "empty", pre-packaged Kubernetes for centralized management of Kubernetes resources within an organization or may also contain other applications running on Kubernetes.

-- Prepare your application to run on Kubernetes.
+- Prepare your application(s) to run on Kubernetes.
 If you do not have Kubernetes expertise, our Implementation Services team can help.

-- Package the application into a deployable
+- Package the applications into a deployable

-tartarball ("Application Bundle" or "Bundle").
+tartarball ("Application Bundle" or "Bundle") using Gravity's

 - Securely connect to any Cluster to monitor health and roll out updates.

 To prepare an Application Bundle for distribution via Gravity, you have to:

 - Create Kubernetes resources describing your application(s).
 Helm charts are supported for this.

 - Write an Application Manifest described below.